Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 0: OFF
 			// 1: ON
 			"Menu Enabled"				"1"

-			// Announce the Mutant Tank's arrival.
-			// Note: This setting overrides the same setting under the "Plugin Settings/General" section.
-			// Note: This setting can be overridden for specific players.
-			// --
-			// Add up numbers together for different results.
-			// --
-			// Minimum: 0
-			// Maximum: 31
-			// --
-			// 0: OFF
-			// 1: Announce when the Mutant Tank spawns.
-			// 2: Announce when the Mutant Tank evolves.
-(Only works when "Spawn Type" is set to "1".)
-			// 4: Announce when the Mutant Tank randomizes.
-(Only works when "Spawn Type" is set to "2".)
-			// 8: Announce when the Mutant Tank transforms.
-(Only works when "Spawn Type" is set to "3".)
-			// 16: Announce when the Mutant Tank untransforms.
-(Only works when "Spawn Type" is set to "3".)
-			"Announce Arrival"			"0"

-			// Announce the Mutant Tank's death.
-			// Note: This setting overrides the same setting under the "Plugin Settings/General" section.
-			// Note: This setting can be overridden for specific players.
-			// --
-			// 0: OFF
-			// 1: ON, announce deaths only.
-			// 2: ON, announce deaths with killers.
-			"Announce Death"			"0"

-			// Announce the Mutant Tank's kill.
-			// Note: This setting overrides the same setting under the "Plugin Settings/General" section.
-			// Note: This setting can be overridden for specific players.
-			// --
-			// 0: OFF
-			// 1: ON.
-			"Announce Kill"				"0"

 			// The Mutant Tank reverts back to default a Tank upon death.
 			// Note: This setting overrides the same setting under the "Plugin Settings/General" section.